Introduction to Community Care

 - a partner, former partner or civil partner (except where the resident is estranged from the partner, former partner or civil partner);

-- a lone parent whom is the claimant’s estranged or divorced partner;
+- a lone parent who is the resident’s estranged or divorced partner;

 - a relative or a member of the resident’s family who is aged 60 or over;